-Motivated by the potential of THz technologies, researchers have focused on leveraging the advantages of nanomaterials, such as graphene [23-26], to implement THz communication systems into a set of applications.
-There has been a limited number of studies on the channel characterisation of THz-band nano-communication systems, which incorporate molecular absorption, spreading loss, and shadowing into a theoretical THz channel model [27] [28].
-The authors of [29] have reviewed the current state-of-the-art technologies and applicability of nano communication in biomedical application.
-The authors of [30] have shown that the large bandwidth in the THz band is susceptible to shadowing and noise.
-The joint effects of path loss and shadowing for THz wireless channels have been studied in [31].
-The channel modelling of the THz wave propagating and the corresponding channel capacity modelling with different power allocation schemes for electromagnetic communications have been studied in [32].
-The channel capacity in the THz band is numerically evaluated by using a new THz-band propagation model with different channel molecular compositions and under different power allocation schemes in [33].
+Motivated by the potential of THz technologies, researchers have focused on leveraging the advantages of nanomaterials, such as graphene [24]-[27], to integrate THz communication systems into a set of applications.
+There have been a limited number of studies of channel characterization for THz-band nano-communication systems, which incorporate molecular absorption, spreading loss, and shadowing into a theoretical THz channel model [28], [29].
+The authors of [30] have reviewed the current state-of-the-art technologies and applicability of nano communication in biomedical application.
+The authors of [31] have shown that the large bandwidth in the THz band is susceptible to shadowing and noise.
+The joint effects of path loss and shadowing for THz wireless channels have been studied in [32].
+The channel modeling of the THz wave propagating and the corresponding channel capacity modeling with different power allocation schemes for electromagnetic communications have been studied in [33].
+The channel capacity in the THz band is numerically evaluated by using a new THz-band propagation model with different channel molecular compositions and under different power allocation schemes in [34].

-Furthermore, one of the major constraints of wireless nanonetworks is the severely limited energy that can be accessed by nano devices.
-As a result, researchers have investigated the energy harvesting (EH) techniques over THz band wireless nano-networks.
+Furthermore, one of the major constraints of wireless nano-networks is the severely limited energy that can be accessed by nano devices.
+As a result, researchers have investigated energy harvesting (EH) techniques over THz band wireless nano-networks.
 However, the conventional EH techniques, such as solar and wind power, cannot be utilized in wireless nano-networks due to technology limitations.
 Novel nano-scale EH techniques have been investigated to harvest energy from various resources, such as vibration and blood sugar, to address the energy scarcity problem for nano devices.
-The authors of [34] have conducted detailed studies of EH techniques, energy sources, storage technologies, and the examples of applications and network deployments for EH based nano sensors.
-Optimal energy management policies for EH based sensor nodes have been proposed in [35].
-Although there are some studies of the EH and energy consumption models for nano-scale communications, how to accurately model and characterize the relationships among THz-band wireless channel, energy consumption, and EH models employing FBC based nano-communication still remains as a major challenge in the THz band while supporting both delay and error-rate bounded QoS provisioning.
+The authors of [35] have conducted detailed studies of EH techniques, energy sources, storage technologies, and examples of applications and network deployments for EH based nano sensors.
+Optimal energy management policies for EH based sensor nodes have been proposed in [36].
+Although there are some studies of EH and energy consumption models for nano-scale communications, how to accurately model and characterize the relationships among THz-band wireless channel, energy consumption, and EH models employing FBC based nano-communication still remains a major challenge in the THz band while supporting both delay and error-rate bounded QoS provisioning.